Securing Claude Cowork: A Security Practitioner’s Guide

 • Owners and Primary Owners are unaffected by RBAC -- they always retain full access.

-• For multi-org Enterprise setups: groups are managed at the parent organisation level and propagate to all child organisations.
+• For multi-org Enterprise setups: groups are managed at the parent organization level and propagate to all child z.
 Custom role and spend limit assignments are configured independently per child org.

 From a security perspective, Dispatch extends Cowork's attack surface in two ways: